aurorawalberg/astro-blog/src/content/blog/implementing-react-hook-form-with-nextjs-14-and-server-actions.md

 It doesn't do much yet.
 It simply creates a joke in the database and revalidates the page.
 However this is now enough to make our form work!

 Note the `"use server` directive at the top of the file.
 This is what makes it a Server Action, allowing us to call it from the client.
 It's like a hidden API endpoint.
 Note also the `revalidatePath()` function.
-This is a new function in Next.js App Router that allows us to revalidate a page by path.
+This is a new function in Next.js App Router that allows us to revalidate a page by path or tag.
 It will update all parts of the page that have changed after the Server Action has been called.

 ## Adding server-side validation